 Even General Electric, which has manufactured CFLs for about 20 years, says the small amount of mercury in each CFL bulb could add up to big contamination problems once incandescents are no longer available and sales of the toxic bulbs rapidly increase.

 Incandescents still represent about 80% of the market for bulbs in America with CFL bulbs accounting for only 17% of sales.

 It seems to me that the switch from incandescent bulbs to CFLs represents a classic case of robbing Peter to pay Paul.
 I, for one, will not be embracing the CFL trend.
-I’ve got quite a stash of incandescents that should last me a good long while and when those run out, hopefully this new LED bulb technology will offer a decent non-toxic solution for my home.
+I’ve got quite a stash of incandescents that should last me a good long while and when those run-out, hopefully, this new LED bulb technology will offer a decent non-toxic solution for my home.

-Source: National Public Radio, CFL Bulbs Have One Hitch: Toxic Mercury
+National Public Radio, CFL Bulbs Have One Hitch: Toxic Mercury

 Ironically, the same govt mandating CFLs indoors is…wait for it…banning mercury-vapor lamps for outdoor use.
 You see these as street lamps and high intensity parking lot lamps and other outdoor lighting.
 The reason for their ban?
 Yep. … they contain mercury.